What is ecstasy?

 There’s no real way of knowing, unless you’re a master chemist, as PMA often looks exactly like an ecstasy tablet.
 In fact, all illegal drugs kind of look like the same powder.

-Even using a dealer you trust or taking pills that look similar to ones you’ve had before isn’t a guarantee it’s MDMA not PMA.
-But, it’s worth watching the news for drugs that definitely contain PMA – e.g., in 2013, green tablets with imprints of Rolex logos were found to contain PMA.
+Using a dealer you trust may help, but this isn’t a guarantee.
+It’s worth watching the news for drugs that definitely contain PMA – e.g., in 2013, green tablets with imprints of Rolex logos were found to contain PMA.

 How can I reduce the risks of taking pills that may contain PMA?